-In a recent legal skirmish, Coinbase has lodged a formal objection against the Federal Deposit Insurance Corporation’s (FDIC) request for an additional 16-day extension to delay the release of pivotal documents.
+In a recent legal skirmish, Coinbase Challenges FDIC by lodging a formal objection against the agency’s request for an additional 16-day extension to delay the release of pivotal documents.
 These documents are central to a lawsuit under the Freedom of Information Act (FOIA), which seeks to illuminate the alleged practice of debanking cryptocurrency firms.

 Legal Standoff Over FOIA Compliance